-The Environmental Health Division reviews properties for the purpose of approving the site for land divisions when onsite
+The Environmental Health Unit reviews properties for the purpose of approving the site for land divisions when onsite

 water supplies and/or onsite sewage treatment systems will be used.
 Michigan Department of Environmental Quality promulgates